 Although major cities and capital cities of the region have reached a certain level of maturity in terms of urban transport systems, they are still trying to reach an equilibrium between public and private modes.
 A debate about the future of such systems and the adequate modes for latin american cities seems to be particularly relevant at this stage.

 The ambition of the conference is to create an open platform for debate and exchanges between academics, researchers, practitioners, local authorities, transport professionals and the civil society, in line with the bi-annual CODATU international conferences.
-The results of Bogota 2020 will be presented during the 18th CODATU Conference in Dakar in November 2020.

 Where and When?